byronwall/excel-vba-book/book/09-The-Application-object/09-03 Controlling-events-and-visuals.md

 Application.CalculationMode = xlAutomatic
 ```

 What does that code do?
-Again, it forces calculatiojn to manual mode, the screen to not update, and events to not fire.
+Again, it forces calculation to manual mode, the screen to not update, and events to not fire.